MnisiVN/ecommerce-backend/README.md

 This is a monolithic java springboot backend of a simple ecommerce applicarion.
 It covers almost all the basic parts of the ecommerce app.

-this include but not limited to -
+this include but not limited to:
 -database connection
 -models
 -repositories